 Why do we have them?

 As we read the chronicle of the birth of the Church in the second chapter of the book of Acts, we see that Christians were committed to several things, one of which was regular gathering for different purposes.
 Among other things, we see that they gathered “from house to house.”
 Partly this was because they had no church buildings in those days.
 But from their example we can learn a commitment to being together—in short, to living in real Christian community.
-They ate together, they studied together, they worshipped together, and they spread the gospel among non-believers, together.
+They ate together, they studied together, they worshiped together, and they spread the gospel among non-believers, together.

 Our Community Groups are one way of helping the young adults of Calvary Chapel pursue this part of the Christian’s calling.
 Specifically, Community Groups are our way of pursuing the need for personal relationships with each other.
 So we can be the kind of family (where every person is a sibling), and body (where every person is a member), and building (where every person is a living stone) that the scriptures call us to be.